dafishcode/avalanche_model/README.md

 # avalanche_model
-Repo for building recurrent neural networks for modelling avalanche dynamics.
+Repo for building spiking neural networks for modelling avalanche dynamics.

 ## What is this repo for?
 * the modelling of cascading avalanche dynamics using recurrent neural networks